ctawong/ctawong_site/_posts/2020-04-08-deep-dive-into-variational-auto-encoder-part-2.md

 layout: post
 title: Deep dive into variational auto-encoder (Part 2)
 ---
+An in-depth notes on VAE.
+Part 2 covers pytorch implementation.

 In this article, I will go through implementing variational autoencoder step-by-step.
 The following code is tested on pytorch 1.4.
 Jupyter notebook can be found [here](https://github.com/ctawong/variational_autoencoder_mnist/blob/master/variational_auto-encoder_mnist.ipynb).

 Part 1 of this article is [here]({% post_url 2020-4-1-vae %}).